Tucson Campus

 During the residency, residents assume increasing responsibility for patient care.
 Beginning residents are closely supervised, and then given increasing autonomy as they demonstrate proficiency and understanding.
 Residents prepare case presentations, organize journal clubs, and assist in teaching medical students rotating through ophthalmology.
 In addition, senior residents, with faculty supervision, are expected to supervise and teach junior residents.
 Faculty are assigned and available for consultation with the residents on all rotations.

 The PGY-1 resident will have a curriculum that will provide the resident with a non-ophthalmic perspective of diseases commonly managed by ophthalmologists.
-Each resident will rotate for three months in ophthalmology, two months in emergency medicine, two months in internal medicine, two months in otolaryngology-head and neck surgery, one month in neuroradiology, one month in rheumatology and one month in neurology.
+Each resident will rotate for 13 weeks in ophthalmology, 8 weeks in emergency medicine, 9 weeks in internal medicine, 11 weeks in otolaryngology-head and neck surgery, 6 weeks in rheumatology and 5 weeks in neurology.
 The resident will rotate predominantly at the SAVAHCS, which is one of our most popular sites and the highest impact for learning.

 The PGY-2 resident performs complete ocular examinations in the outpatient facilities, becoming proficient in gonioscopy, indirect ophthalmoscopy, tonometry, biomicroscopy, refraction, and physiologic testing.
-The resident rotates through the Alvernon clinics; SAVAHCS for a continuity care clinic glaucoma, oculoplastics and retina; the private practice of Dr. Duerksen for oculoplastics; and the practice of Fishkind, Bakewell, Maltzman, Hunter and Associates for refractive surgery, and Arizona Eye Consultants for glaucoma.
+The resident rotates through the Alvernon clinics; SAVAHCS for a continuity care clinic, oculoplastics, and retina; the private practice of Dr. Duerksen for oculoplastics; and the practice of Fishkind, Bakewell, Maltzman, Hunter and Associates for refractive surgery.
 The resident gains extensive experience in evaluating walk-in and emergency patients on a daily basis.
 The earliest encounters with ocular trauma are during this year; and there is exposure to the subspecialty services, including contact lenses, cornea and external disease, glaucoma, neuro-ophthalmology, oculoplastics, pediatrics, and retina.
 The resident begins assisting at surgery during this year, and performs minor surgical procedures.

 The PGY-3 resident rotates through cornea and external disease, general, glaucoma, pediatrics, and retina.
-The resident participates in rotations at the practices of Arizona Eye Consultants, Cornea Associates and Retina Associates Southwest.
-The resident rotates at the SAVAHCS for continuity clinic, glaucoma and retina.
+The resident participates in rotations at the practices of Cornea Associates and Retina Associates.
+The resident rotates at the SAVAHCS for continuity clinic and retina.

 During their senior year (PGY-4), the resident serves as Chief Resident for three months of the year and manages clinics at SAVAHCS for nine months.
 The resident at this stage of training performs surgery under faculty supervision.
 Based on the problem, the resident's experience, and attending preference, there will be successive levels of autonomy.
 The resident will be involved with the pre-operative and post-operative care of each surgery performed.
 As Chief Resident, the resident will have responsibility for scheduling their clinical and surgical duties.
 They will be given a block of time each week for administrative responsibilities.
 They will also assist in supervising the junior residents.
 At the conclusion of the senior year, the residents are expected to be able to enter practice without direct supervision.